 Tamarind also runs a cooking school.
 Although we decided not to burden the chefs with our 2-year old and 4-year old, it comes highly recommended by many people.

 Visit the Tamarind website here

-L’elephant is Luang Prabang’s most famous high-end restaurant, and you will need to book ahead to get a table.
+L’elephant is one of the most famous places to eat in Luang Prabang, and you will need to book ahead to get a table.
 Set in an open-air 1960s colonial building, thanks to its popularity, L’elephant has a happy and bustling vibe about it.

-On the Lao menu, you will find all the traditional favourites, and if you’re feeling hungry you can opt for the multi-course tasting menu.
+On the Lao menu at L’elephant restaurant Luang Prabang, you will find all the traditional favourites, and if you’re feeling hungry you can opt for the multi-course tasting menu.

 The best thing for us was the wine list – after surviving on Beer Lao for much of our visit to Luang Prabang, their extensive wine list with good options by the glass was a welcome attraction.